-The add-in, described below, which has been extensively revised for 2012, involved draws upon the code used in the 'boiler' add-in which you can view here.
+The add-in, described below, involved draws upon the code used in the 'Insert a batch of files into a Word document' add-in which you can view here.

 The code has been modified to allow only Word doc & docx format documents to be selected, ordered and printed, and is presented in the form of a pair of add-ins.

 The add-in may also be used in conjunction with the add-in to merge to individual documents to send each merge document to the printer as a separate task e.g. where the printer provides stapling or folding functions.